A tasteful ceramic vase from the 18th century

 The instrument is in good condition, with only minor chips on the edges of the base and neck.
 At the bottom, there is a signature of Jacques Boselli,

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-It is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolve into pseudo styles of classicism, Renaissance, and Baroque.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Original Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.